rajeshsawant98/sahana-backend/README.md

 # Sahana Backend

-The backend for **Sahana**, a social meetup and event discovery platform.
+The backend for **Sahana**, a comprehensive social meetup and event discovery platform.
 Built using **FastAPI**, connected to **Firebase** for authentication and Firestore as the primary database.
-This backend supports features such as event creation, RSVP system, user profiles, authentication, and location services.
+This backend supports advanced features including event creation, social friend system, RSVP management, cursor-based pagination, automated event ingestion, user profiles, authentication, and location services.

 ---